Skip Navigation

 What Is Technological Disaster Resilience?

-As Williams-Koroma explained in the webinar, technological disaster resilience has been researched and defined by the National Institue of Standards and Technology (NIST), an agency of the U.S. Department of Commerce that promotes innovation and industrial competitiveness.
+As Williams-Koroma explained in the webinar, technological disaster resilience has been researched and defined by the National Institute of Standards and Technology (NIST), an agency of the U.S. Department of Commerce that promotes innovation and industrial competitiveness.

 “Technological disaster resilience is defined as the ability to prepare for and adapt to changing conditions and withstand and recover rapidly from disruption,” said Williams-Koroma.
 “Resilience includes the ability to withstand and recover from deliberate attacks, accidents, or naturally occurring threats or incidents.”